wp-plugins/peters-login-redirect/readme.txt

 Unzip wplogin\_redirect.php to your WordPress plugins folder.

-Redirect rules are configured in the Settings > Login redirects admin menu.
+Redirect rules are configured in the Settings > Login/logout redirects admin menu.

 == Screenshots ==